 Brain-derived neurotrophic factor plays a role in behavioral responses to classical antidepressants, but the impact on synaptic plasticity may take several weeks to manifest.
 In contrast, ketamine-mediated synaptic plasticity changes appear to occur within a matter of hours after ketamine administration.
 “The current thinking is that eventually, 6 to 12 weeks after initiating treatment with traditional antidepressants, dendritic growth and increased synaptic connections occur but with ketamine, these can occur within 24 hours of the infusion.”

 How We Do It

-At the Kensho Ketamine Clinic, we treat every person with compassion, professionalism, and the highest levels of care.
+At Kensho Well-being, we treat every person with compassion, professionalism, and the highest levels of care.
 Our integrated approach to health care includes working diligently with each patient to ensure we have a throughout understanding of their medical and emotional concerns.
 We strive to treat the whole person, not just their symptoms.
 If needed, we will work hand in hand with your current health providers to add an additional level of support to your health care and wellness network.
 Ketamine therapy can be a part of the recovery process.
 Our patients are encouraged to continue working with their individual therapists.
 Additionally, we can connect our patients with therapists worldwide, through our extensive network of highly skilled and experienced clinicians.
 We facilitate the therapeutic process so that our patients can make the most of their gains inside our healing clinic, and continue their healing journey, where ever they live.